maixnor/wu-quartz/content/semester 3/Expert Talk.md

 	- insolvency
 - when reasonable assurance fails a lot of government regulation will follow
 	- if there should be a serious case of [[Greenwashing]] in ESG reporting the regulations would be revisited
+- site visits
+	- where is data coming from - really understanding how the process works and what data is coming from where
+- sustainability auditing requires a lot more travelling than financial audits
 -

 ## Politics